 The turbulence is modelled using an eddy viscosity concept.
-The eddy viscosity can be described using empirical formula (see section 4.2) or solving a turbulence closure model.
+The eddy viscosity can be described using empirical formula (see section 4.1) or solving a turbulence closure model.
+In the MIKE 3 Wave Model FM, there are two turbulence models available, namely the k- ε model and the k- ω model; both are two-equations models.